 - Cool-mist humidifiers are much safer if compared to warm-mist humidifiers.
 It can be stored near your bed when you are sleeping, as it does not make use of any substances that could be harmful.
 This type of humidifier is perfect if you have a cold or if you are developing an allergy.
 Nonetheless, you must keep in mind that this humidifier circulates moisture to function properly.
 Therefore, it must not be placed right next to a wall that could block its circulation.

-Using humidifiers are beneficial, however, they are much costly than other alternatives.
+Using humidifiers is beneficial, however, they are much costly than other alternatives.
 It is also important to place your humidifiers in an appropriate place to ensure you and your family’s safety.

 Just in case you are not willing to spend any extra money on a humidifier.
 There are various alternative ways to increase humidity without the use of a humidifier.

 How to increase humidity in a room without a humidifier

 Damp clothes contain moisture that would help increase humidity in a room.
 As you hang your clothes to dry, the moisture from the wet clothes will begin to evaporate.
 Humidity will then increase in your home without the use of a humidifier.
 Doing this is an inexpensive way of increasing humidity in a house as purchasing drying racks would be much cheaper than purchasing a humidifier.